The Doe-Eyed Girl With Late August Skin

 Time is the quotidian commute of the sun

-The months long striptease of the moon
+The months-long striptease of the moon

 The hammock sway of indecision

-The memorandum of embers
+The memorandum of Embers

-that refuse to die.
+that refuses to die.

 Time is the only thing that we can’t get enough of